patrickbucher/docs/weinberg/how-software-is-built.md

 - An organization has the pattern in which it turns out products _consistently_.
-- Emphasize what the organization is doing well to inforce that instead of confronting the organization with its "sins" all the time.
+- Emphasize what the organization is doing well to inforce that instead of confronting the organization with its “sins” all the time.
 - Control means, that some error level can be held in check, not that there are no errors.
 - Pattern 3 looks like pattern 2 from the outside if there are no errors to be